diplodocuslongus/blink/README.md

     board = <board ID, ex. a-star32U4>
     framework = <ex: arduino>

-The environment, plaform and boad name /ID can be obtained using
+The environment, plaform and board name /ID can be obtained using

-    pio boards <name of a boad, ex arduino>
+    pio boards <name of a board, ex arduino>

+Some boards may require a slight modification to the Blink.cpp (such as the Adafruit feather nrf52840 express) such as adding a header.
+The simplest approach is to save the Bink.cpp to a different file and specify the file in the platformio.ini with `build_src_filter`.
+Another way would be to add compiler predirective in platformio and a conditional predirective in the Blink.cpp, details about how to do this can be found on the plaformio site.

 ## build and upload